Gaudi's Park Guell

 Park Guell is one of the most fantastic designs ever built by Gaudi.
-A landmark on its own, it features amazing views of Barcelona and plenty of modernist works.
-Needless to say, as soon you pass the entrance, you’ll notice right away that this isn’t an ordinary park.
+As soon you pass the entrance, you'll notice right away that this isn't an ordinary park.
 Needless to say, it's a landmark on its own and one of the top things to do in Barcelona.